FireFragment/generator-of-generators/README.md

 Building
 --------

-Only building on Linux is officially supported yet (I managed to build it on Windows, but don't ask me how):
+Only building on Linux is officially supported yet (I managed to build it on Windows too, but don't ask me how):

  1. Clone the repository
  2. Create directory `build`